top of page

 When an image becomes myth, how do we begin to see it anew?

 In spring 2026, the National Museum of Western Art in Tokyo will present Hokusai: Thirty-six Views of Mt.
-Fuji from the Iuchi Collection, the first full public exhibition of 46 original prints from Katsushika Hokusai’s iconic landscape series, along with two rare variant impressions: the elusive indigo-toned “Blue Fuji” and an exceptionally well-preserved version of The Great Wave off Kanagawa.
+Fuji from the Iuchi Collection, the first full public exhibition of 46 original prints from Katsushika Hokusai’s iconic landscape series, along with two rare variant impressions: the elusive indigo-toned “Blue Fuji” and an exceptionally well-preserved version of Under the Wave off Kanagawa.

 More than a historical retrospective, this exhibition explores the visual volatility of repetition.
 It is not just the subject—Mount Fuji—but the differences between impressions that matter: color, paper, pressure, age.
 In doing so, the show raises critical questions about perception, reproduction, and the cultural migration of images across centuries and continents.